-To articulate its risk tolerance, a company has to identify the outcome measures of its main objectives, such as customer satisfaction, and then decide the range of outcomes — both above and below its target outcome — that it could accept for each objective.
+To articulate its risk tolerance, a company has to identify the outcome measures of its main objectives, such as customer satisfaction; and then decide the range of outcomes — both above and below its target outcome — that it would accept for each objective.

-Both risk appetite and risk tolerance vary on a number of factors, including (but not limited to):
+Both risk appetite and risk tolerance depend on a number of factors, including (but not limited to):

 - the financial strength and capabilities of your organization.

 It’s also important to understand that risk appetite and risk tolerance are likely to change over time.
-For this reason, you should assess risks on a periodic basis or continuously, depending on the circumstances, available resources, skills, technologies or systems.
+For this reason, you should assess risks on a regular basis or even continuously, depending on the circumstances, available resources, skills, technologies, or systems.

 The work involved in risk governance isn’t easy, especially if you’re reliant on antiquated methods to achieve actionable results.
 If your organization still uses spreadsheets for the majority of its risk management processes, it’s time to make a change.

-Add to that the numerous risk methodologies in compliance; the potential reputational, operational risks and financial risks associated with a security incident; and the rapidly increasing number of cyber threats — and quite suddenly, risk management can seem almost unattainable.
+Add to that the numerous risk methodologies in compliance; the potential reputational, operational risks and financial risks associated with a security incident; and the rapidly increasing number of cyber threats — and quite suddenly, effective risk management can seem impossible.

 To stay ahead of compliance requirements, repercussions, and ever-evolving risks, you need a solution that can help you better manage your risks and mitigate business exposure by providing you with greater visibility across your organization.

-Become more strategic with your IT risk management and talk to an expert today to learn more about how the Reciprocity Product Suite can help your organization confidently manage risks and compliance.
+Become more strategic with your IT risk management and schedule a demo today to learn more about how the Reciprocity Product Suite can help your organization confidently manage risks and compliance.